Radyn-Mort/Java/Week 1/Notes.md

 - Method overloading

 ## Layout
-- **Attributes** should be private so they cant be modified directly
+- **Attributes / Member Variable** should be private so they cant be modified directly
 - **Constructor** Should be named after class
+- **Methods** outside of getters and setters that solve a problem
+- **Getters and Setters** should have them for each attribute
 ```java
 //Developer class
 import java.util.ArrayList;